 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, gender identity, religion, disability, sexual orientation, ethnicity, or national origin.

-Hate crime reporting is considered for all Clery geography including on-campus, non-campus buildings or property and public property.
+Hate crime reporting is considered for all Clery geography including on-campus, non-campus buildings or property and public property Unfounded: No reported crimes were unfounded in 2022, 2023, and 2024.